PManager1/delete-EncryptingPassword/readme.txt

 npm install
 nodemon server.js

+ you also need to have mongodb running on your mac.

+ only tested on mac.

-on in file user.js it's first encrypting the text and then saving it in the db.
+on file server/controllers/user.js     it's first encrypting the text for password and then saving it in the db.

 You can search for followign lines of code